dewinterjack/CV/README.md

 **Film-maker at [Gavsy Media](http://gavsymedia.co.uk/)** (September 2014 - February 2015)

 I spent my time filming, managing equipment and editing film for corporate and family events.

+ **Bloomberg, London** (July 2015)

+*Work Experience*

+ Shadowed each department, learning how their news, data and analytics are dispersed around the world.
+I spent most of my time with developers as they built their new system, which helped me learn about larger codebases.

+ **Tech Course at Princeton University** (June - July 2013)

+ I attended a summer program where I learned to build software, leveraging various programming languages, working alone and in teams and gaining key skills for working in the technology field.
+C++, Python and Java.

+ **Myeloma UK**, London (2010 – present)

+ *Ambassador*

+ I have been a volunteer for this national cancer charity since I was a teenager.
+My role here has included attending various events, greeting speakers and guests, participating in their appeal film, as well as raising funds.
+The funds raised have gone towards medical research to help find a cure for this rare cancer and has also helped to transform lives of the families affected.

 ## Education